 If you follow me on Instagram, then you’ll know that I’m a huge advocate for spending more time outside.
 Like so many people in the world, I’ve experienced the immense healing properties of nature.

 Don’t worry, I got you covered.
-This post will share 4 key tips to help you spend more time outside throughout your day in an effort to improve your overall health and wellness.
+This post will share all the ways that you can spend more time outside throughout your day in an effort to improve your overall health and wellness.

 Let’s just say, your immune system will thank you.